vitawebsitedesign/blog/_posts/2022-09-06-designing-and-programming-an-event-driven-predictive-model-in-lua.md

 *“Suppose we are in an encounter with a target having 100 remaining hit points.
 If the raid has 20 dps roles each outputting 0.5 damage per second, & assuming a current mana pool level of 1000 mana, can a chain heal rank $vn$ be sustainably casted for this situation?”*

 A good first step to solving any math question is to identify the constants listed in the problem description.
-Then we can solve for \(vn\):
+Then we can solve for $vn$:

 | Constant                    | Value | Description                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |-----------------------------|-------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|